Geschriebenstein

 Its former Hungarian names were Fenyőhegy and Szálkő.
 Its present name (Írottkő in Hungarian, Geschriebenstein in English and German) can be translated as written stone and is assumably derived from border stones with inscriptions between the properties of the Batthyány and Esterházy families.
 On the summit, there is an observation tower built in 1913.
-This stands exactly on the border between Austria and Hungary.
+After the Treaty of Saint-Germain of 1919 and the Treaty of Trianon of 1920, the western part of Hungary became part of Austria as the state of Burgenland.
+Since that, the tower stands exactly on the border between Austria and Hungary.

 Since December 2007 the Austrian–Hungarian border can be crossed without formalities, because Hungary has joined the Schengen Agreement.

 The closest towns on the Austrian side are Rechnitz and Lockenhaus.
 On the Hungarian side the closest municipality is Velem and the closest town is Kőszeg.